 How do you interpret that tension?
 Who wins?
 Who loses?
 How do you think about that paradigm?

-R: First of all, it’s a great point you’re raising.
-I mean, I think that one of the reasons the medium apps cannot grow significantly is exactly that -they cannot compete with the big guys.
+R: First of all, you’re raising a great point .
+I think that one of the reasons the medium apps cannot grow significantly is exactly that – they cannot compete with the big guys.

 When we created our social data platform, we created a co-op of sorts.
-It’s like a union that unites all the non-huge, non-giant social apps to become like one entity regarding data, so that they can now face the big guys and say, “Okay, you’re right.
+It’s like a union that unites all the non-giant social apps to become like one entity regarding data.
+They can now face the big guys and say, “Okay, you’re right.
 I don’t have a billion and a half users.
 I have only like 20 million users, but in the co-op we have the same number and the same data.”
 We can now analyze the user data much better and we can utilize it for better advertising, for better monetization, and enhance our engagement the same way the big players are doing.

-It’s like a glass ceiling that smaller players on mobile have had so far, and hopefully our platform enables them to move to the next level.
+It’s like a glass ceiling, and hopefully our platform enables them to move to the next level.

 Ran, tell me about your journey.
 You are co-founder and Chief Technology Officer of StartApp.
 How did you get here?